codice/ddf/catalog/spatial/geowebcache/README.md

 See http://geowebcache.org/docs/current/configuration/diskquotas.html for more information on configuration options for disk quota.

 ### Configure the Standard Search UI
-Add a new Imagery Provider in the Standard Search UI Config in the Admin Console (/admin).
+Add a new Imagery Provider in the Search UI Config in the Admin Console (/admin).
 Set the Map Projection to `EPSG:900913` or `EPSG:4326`.
 Out of the box, GeoWebCache supports either of these projections.

 `{"type" "WMS" "url" "https://localhost:8993/geowebcache/service/wms" "layers" ["states"] "parameters" {"FORMAT" "image/png"} "alpha" 0.5}`